osklunds/kanji-cards/README.md

 # Building, running, testing

 Run `./build_run_test.sh` located in the root level of this repository to, well, build the project and run the tests.
 Run `./build_run_test run_main` to run the main function that generates the kanji cards.
-The outout is located in `build/out`.
+The output is located in `build/out`.

 # todos

 License and copyright

 Enable more warnings

-Fix todos

 Fix licence due to tests